Dxsonu7/Dxsonu7/README.md

 <br>

 <p>
 👋 Hi there!
-I'm Sonu, a first-generation college student pursuing a degree in Computer Science and Mathematics.
-I'm an experienced Software Engineer with over 2 years of technical expertise, actively contributing to AI/ML, Full-stack Development, Android Development, Desktop Application Development, and Technical Product Management. 🚀
+I'm Sonu, a <b>first-generation</b> college student pursuing a degree in Computer Science and Mathematics.
+I have over <b>2 years of industry experience</b> as a Software Engineer intern, with expertise in <b>AI/ML, Full-stack Development, Mobile Development</b>, and Technical Product Management. 🚀

-💜 I love to invest in myself through various opportunities.
-As a lifelong learner, I'm highly curious and motivated, enjoying collaboration with diverse teams.
-I thrive on solving real-world technical problems and empowering clients with client-centric technologies.
-I'm always seeking new opportunities to grow as a software engineer and student, aiming to impact people's lives through technology. 🚀
+💜 I <b>invest</b> in myself through various opportunities and am a <b>lifelong learner, highly curious and motivated</b>.
+I enjoy collaborating with diverse teams and thrive on solving <b>real-world technical problems</b>.
+I empower clients with client-centric technologies and am always seeking opportunities to grow, striving to make positive <b>impacts through technology</b>. 🚀
 </p>

 <br>